- The Gordian Knot of Politics

 The Gordian Knot of Politics

-As we all sit in our homes, quarantined as if in some uncomfortable fetal position, nobody in their right mind would argue that the West is in the ideal end state today.
-The left and right have their own prescriptions for the current predicament, but the political system is not geared to produce feasible solutions.
+Western Man has been quarantined, indefinitely.
+Would anyone in their right mind argue that this is the ideal end state?
+The left and right have their own descriptions of the current predicament, but needless to say, the political system is not geared to produce feasible solutions.
 Broadly speaking, the left focuses on the unjustness of violence, and the right focuses on how a certain amount of violence is necessary to keep society intact.
-Both the left and right are correct in their own way, and yet, they both deconstruct each other.
+Both the left and the right are correct in their own way, and yet, they both deconstruct each other.

 Consider immigration.
-The left thinks the injustice is directed towards outsiders, and the right thinks that the injustice is directed towards insiders.
-While neither side is entirely wrong, the political responses swing towards extremes: from open borders on the left to closed borders on the right.
-The optimal answer might be to find more efficient solutions that do more with less but this is typically not the solution that gets chosen.
-If we think of the US immigration system as basically the DMV applied to immigration, which it literally is, it is not surprising that everything is so broken.
+The left thinks that the injustice is directed towards outsiders, and the right thinks that the injustice is directed towards insiders.
+While neither side is entirely wrong, political responses swing towards extremes: from open borders on the left to closed borders on the right.
+In fact, the optimal answer might be to find more efficient solutions that do more with less but this is typically not the solution that gets chosen.
+If we think of the US immigration system as perhaps the DMV applied to immigration, which on some level it literally is, it is not surprising that everything is so broken.
 The truth is that the very best no longer work for the government like they used to in the early New Deal days.

-Hence, the net result of the left-right dialectic is not utopia, but rather a total mess.
+Hence, the net result of the left-right dialectic is not utopia, but a total mess.
 The dialectical synthesis of the left and right is not automatic.
 Instead, it will require the heroic efforts of individuals.
 Absent human agency, things tend to disorder and not order.
-Therefore, politics will produce an increasingly stagnant or deteriorating world, a world with rising basic costs such as healthcare and education, impoverished neighborhoods, loss of community and sense of belonging, a military state (or total anarchy in certain areas), and an inability to keep life-threatening diseases under control.
+Therefore, politics will produce an increasingly stagnant or deteriorating world, a world with rising costs for basic needs such as healthcare, housing and education, impoverished neighborhoods, loss of community and sense of belonging, a military state (or total anarchy in certain areas), and an inability to keep life-threatening diseases under control.

-Perhaps we can go so far as to say that the left-right dialectic is not a dialectic at all, because that would require the give-and-take of real debate.
-Maybe it is merely a clash of orthodoxies.
+Perhaps we can go so far as to say that the left-right dialectic is not a dialectic at all.
+A dialectic would require the give-and-take of debate.
+Maybe the left-right dialectic is merely a clash of orthodoxies.
 Since we no longer live in a static and ahistorical world, the future is going to be different from the present.
-And if nothing is done to find an alternative to the left-right scapegoating system, we might inadvertently stumble into something far worse than the current stagnation - maybe even apocalypse.
+And if nothing is done to find an alternative to the left-right scapegoating system, we might inadvertently stumble into a catastrophe we might never recover from.

 Progress and History